wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 **Q:**&ensp;Still you must know the state of the man who died.
 At least from your own past lives.

 **M:**&ensp;Until I met my <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> I knew so many things.
 Now I know nothing, for all knowledge is in dream only and not valid.
 I know myself and I find no life nor death in me, only pure being — not being this or that, but just *being*.
 But the moment the mind, drawing on its stock of memories, begins to imagine, it fills the space with objects and time with events.
 As I do not know even this birth, how can I know past births?
 It is the mind that, itself in movement, sees everything moving, and having created time, worries about the past and future.
 All the universe is cradled in consciousness (<span data-tippy-content="The great reality, supreme consciousness.">mahatattva</span>) which arises where there is perfect order and harmony (<span data-tippy-content="The supreme harmony, harmonious existence.">mahasattva</span>).
 As all waves are in the ocean, so are all things physical and mental in awareness.
 Hence awareness itself is all important, not the content of it.
 Deepen and broaden your awareness of yourself and all the blessings will flow.
 You need not seek anything; all will come to you most naturally and effortlessly.
-The five senses and the four functions of the mind: memory, thought, understanding and selfhood; the five
-elements: earth, water, fire, air and ether; the two aspects of creation: matter and spirit; all are contained in awareness.
+The five senses and the four functions of the mind: memory, thought, understanding and selfhood; the five elements: earth, water, fire, air and ether; the two aspects of creation: matter and spirit; all are contained in awareness.

 **Q:**&ensp;Yet you must believe in having lived before.

 **M:**&ensp;The scriptures say so, but I know nothing about it.
 I know myself as I am; as I appeared or will appear is not within my experience.
 It is not that I do not remember.
 In fact, there is nothing to remember.
 Reïncarnation implies a reïncarnating self.
 There is no such thing.
-The bundle of memories and hopes, called the ‘I’, imagines itself existing everlastingly and creates time to accommodate its false eternity To *be*, I need no past or future.
+The bundle of memories and hopes, called the “I”, imagines itself existing everlastingly and creates time to accommodate its false eternity To *be*, I need no past or future.
 All experience is born of imagination; I do not imagine, so no birth or death happens to me.
 Only those who think themselves born can think themselves reborn.
 You are accusing me of having been born — I plead not guilty!

 All exists in awareness and awareness neither dies nor is reborn.
 It is the changeless reality itself.

 All the universe of experience is born with the body and dies with the body; it has its beginning and end in awareness, but awareness knows no beginning or